CheatBreakerNet/Launcher/README.md

 # Launcher
-The official Offline CheatBreaker repository for downloading our launcher!
+The official repository for downloading the Offline CheatBreaker Launcher!

 More info can be found on our [website](http://offlinecheatbreaker.com).